synctree/suitcase/README.md

 ### Caching

+#### Requests

 You can setup a cache to store all API requests that do not contain secure information (i.e. anything but booking requests).
 A cache needs to be able store deeply nested Hashes and have a method called [] to access them.
 An example of setting the cache is given above.

+#### Sessions

+You **must** also set up a cache to store user sessions.
+A session object simply stores the internal ID used by Expedia, the user agent, the IP address of the user, the user's locale, and the user's currency code.
+The store is configured similarly to the query store, and have the same requirements.

 Contributing
 ------------